 Maggie Vaughn Jansson

-Sarah Singer is a Brunswick resident and community activist who currently stays home with three children (2,5 & 7).
-She has worked throughout her professional career as a union organizer and political activist.
-She spent two years working for a lobbying firm in Seattle working on expanding public transit options before joining the Kerry-Edwards ’04 campaign in 2003.
-Following that she worked for the political department of SEIU-UHW organizing political support for healthcare workers.
-After leaving SEIU in 2005 she spent 5 years at the Writers Guild of America West working to improve working conditions for non-union writers, fighting to get unpaid overtime through the California Department of Labor Standards enforcement, helping to lead a successful three month strike for writers in 2007.
+Sarah Singer is a Brunswick resident and real estate agent with three children (5,8 &10).
 In 2010, she and her husband John Kosinski and son Caz relocated to Maine to be closer to family and in search of a better quality of life.
-She has been active in the community ever since working to organize a grassroots group that lobbies for school funding and community engagement as well as working as a board member at Seeds of Independence (a local non-profit that supports at-risk youth).
+She has been active in the community ever since working to organize a grassroots group that lobbies for school funding and community engagement.
+She served as a board member for Seeds of Independence prior to founding TEAN.
 In January of 2015 she joined the Brunswick school board as the District 7 representative.
-A year and a half ago she co-founded TEAN in an effort to help directly support the needs of a growing population of homeless of young people in the Midcoast region.
+She and Teresa Gillis co-founded TEAN in an effort to help directly support the needs of a growing population of homeless or economically at risk of young people in the Midcoast region.